 Church Planting & Development

-Funding Nigeria Church Planting and Development (CPD) will help resource the following people and strategic initiatives:
+Funding Rwanda Church Planting and Development (CPD) will help resource the following people and strategic initiatives:

 Extra Mile Projects